lechmazur/nyt-connections/README.md

 - Partial credit is awarded if the puzzle isn't completely solved.
 - Only one attempt is allowed per puzzle.
 Humans solving puzzles on the NYT website get four attempts and a notification when they're one step away from the solution.
 - Multi-turn ensemble is my unpublished system.
 It utilizes multiple LLMs, multi-turn dialogues, and other proprietary techniques.
 It is slower and more costly to run but it does very well.
 It [outperforms](https://x.com/LechMazur/status/1828804485033992514/photo/1) non-o1 LLMs on MMLU-Pro and GPQA.
+- This benchmark is not affiliated with the New York Times

 ## Updates and Other Benchmarks
 - Jan 31, 2025: o3-mini (72.4) added.